Report: Honda to shut UK plant, imperiling 3,500 jobs

 - PG&E linked to fatal wildfires; its stock nose-dives

+He said no job losses at the plant were expected until 2021.

+The report comes as British businesses are issuing increasingly urgent warnings about the damage being done by the uncertainty around Britain’s looming exit from the European Union.
 The U.K. is set to leave the bloc on March 29 but has yet to seal a deal laying out the divorce terms and establishing what trade rules will apply after Brexit.

+Many businesses fear economic chaos if there isn’t an agreement on the rules and conditions that will replace the 45 years of frictionless trade that came with being an EU member.
+The uncertainty has already led many firms to shift some operations abroad, stockpile goods or defer investment decisions.

+Earlier this month, Japan’s Nissan announced that it would not build a new SUV at its plant in Sunderland, England, as previously planned.